Gum Health Check: Early Signs of Periodontal Disease

 FAQ's

-- Can gum disease be reversed?- In its early stage (gingivitis), yes.
+In its early stage (gingivitis), yes.
 Professional cleanings and good home care can restore gum health.
 Advanced periodontitis can be managed but not fully reversed.

-- Is gum disease common in adults?- Yes—nearly half of U.S. adults over 30 have some form of gum disease.
+Yes—nearly half of U.S. adults over 30 have some form of gum disease.
 Regular exams help detect and treat it early.

-- How often should I get a gum check?- At least twice a year during your routine cleanings—or more frequently if you’ve had gum issues in the past.
+At least twice a year during your routine cleanings—or more frequently if you’ve had gum issues in the past.

 If you’ve noticed bleeding gums, tenderness, or bad breath that won’t go away, it’s time for a gum health check.